jieyinglan/jieyinglan.github.io/_posts/2024-08-01-applied-data-science-project.md

 - Dropped rows with missing values in columns with less than 5% missing data.

 **Feature Engineering:**
-- Both `sentiment_score` and `loves_count` were considered as key features for predicting best-seller status.
-During model testing, it was found that the inclusion of `loves_count` resulted in an accuracy of 1.0, indicating an perfect model which is not realistic.
+- Both `sentiment_score` and `loves_count` were originally considered as key features for predicting best-seller status.
+During model testing, it was found that the inclusion of loves_count resulted in an accuracy of 1.0, indicating a perfect model which is not realistic.
 This raised concerns about potential overfitting.
 After careful consideration, I decided to proceed with only `sentiment_score` as the primary feature for the final model, as it provided more realistic and reliable predictions.

 - Convert 'submission_time' column into Date & Time format and extract by year and month.
 - Convert text data into TF-IDF vectors to identify importance of a term from customer reviews.